andy-goryachev-oracle/Test/doc/InputMap/InputMapV2.md

 We might think of Control as a façade, which exposes its properties and methods which enable the user to interact with the control.

-Control is also a Rectangle, and therefore is a part of the scene graph and participates in the event handling.
+Control is also a Region, and therefore is a part of the scene graph and participates in the event handling.

 #### Role of the Skin

-The skin creates the visual representation of the control by adding one or mode Nodes to the Control (which is a Rectangle).
+The skin creates the visual representation of the control by adding one or more Nodes to the Control (which is a Region).
 These Nodes correspond to various visual elements and may also accept user input such as mouse events.

 The skin adds listeners to the Control properties and to the events coming from its control surfaces.
 These listeners handle input events and modify the Control state by updating the Control's properties through the internal behavior class.